avast/yaramod/docs/rtd/modifying_rulesets.rst

 Modifying Metas
 ===============
 In Yaramod, we are able to modify existing Yara rules through many methods.
-For example, we can add new metas with method ``Rule::addMeta(const std::string& name, const Literal& value)`` which inserts a new meta also into the TokenStream.
+For example, we can add new metas with method ``Rule::addMeta(const std::string& name, const Literal& value)`` which inserts a new meta also into the ``TokenStream``.
 This method can be used through python as ``add_meta`` as follows:

 .. tabs::